yashagw/cranedb/README.md

 - ✅ Write-ahead logging and recovery
 - ✅ Transaction management with ACID properties
 - ✅ Concurrency control with two-phase locking
-- ✅ Record storage and schema management
+- ✅ Record storage and schema management (integer, boolean, and string field types)
 - ✅ Metadata management for tables, views, and indexes
 - ✅ SQL parsing and lexing
 - ✅ Query planning and execution